“How ‘bout Jessica?” Chris asked his mom.

 He fished around the front pocket of his bookbag, then pulled it out.
 “Yes.”

-“All right, we’re here.”
+“All right, put it on.
+We’re here.”
 She parked on the curb, left the car running, and hopped out.

 She opened the door for him and gave him that ‘You better stop playing with me’ look.
-He knew the look and jumped out of his seat.
-But he kept his mood.
+So, he jumped out of his seat.

 They marched up a walkway that looked like it had been hit by an Earthquake.
 Cement tiles out of shape, broken, dirt all over it, grass sprouting up and around it.
 Mom was more careful not to mess up her heels.
 The wrecked path led to a tall skinny home that didn’t appear much better.
 Cracks in the wall, vines swallowing the first floor, mold consuming the second.
 On either side was another house with a foot of space between them, and those were nicer.
-In fact, as Chris turned around, the entire street seemed brand-new.
+In fact, as Chris turned around, the entire area seemed brand-new.
 Like they had constructed this neighborhood around this ancient home that he was about to enter.
-Mom didn’t notice or she was just blind to it.
-Her mind was focused on getting back to work, it had been a couple months and she was anxious.
+Mom didn’t notice or she was blind to it.

-The home was probably white back in the day, now it was sun-faded, dirty beige.
+The home might have been white back in the day, now it was sun-faded, dirty beige.
 And the door was red, with a banner above it that read, Dorothy’s Daycare.
 Before, Chris wanted to stay home because he felt he didn’t need a sitter.
 Now, he wanted to get away from this place, and go anywhere else.
-Hell, he’d even stay in the car as she worked.
-But that wouldn’t fly with child services…plus, she’d already knocked on the door.
+But too late… she’d already knocked on the door.

 “Don’t screw this up, boy.
 This is the only daycare in the area that would even take kids your age.”

 “So, there are kids my age, too?
 Not just babies?”
 He didn’t feel so bad anymore.